George Wallach

 George Curtis Locke Wallach (20 March 1883 – 2 April 1980) was a Scottish long-distance runner.
-He competed in the 10,000 m at the 1912 Summer Olympics, but failed to reach the final.
+He competed in the 10,000 m at the 1912 Summer Olympics but failed to reach the final.

 Wallach was born in Scotland to Hermann Louis Waldemar Wallach, a German tinsmith, and Janet Wallach, a native Scot.
-In 1905 he moved to Lewes and in 1906 to Lancashire to work for the Manchester Evening News.
-While living in England he competed at Scotland Championships and won the 4 miles in 1911 and 1913, and the 10 miles in 1913–14, breaking the Scottish records.
-Wallach also won the Scottish cross-country championships in 1914 and 1922, and in 1910–1924 represented Scotland at the International Cross Country Championships, winning two individual and six team medals.
+In 1905, he moved to Lewes and in 1906 to Lancashire to work for the Manchester Evening News.
+While living in England, he competed at the Scotland Championships and won the 4 miles in 1911 and 1913 and the 10 miles in 1913–14, breaking the Scottish records.
+Wallach also won the Scottish cross-country championships in 1914 and 1922, and in 1910–1924, represented Scotland at the International Cross Country Championships, winning two individual and six team medals.